strapi/strapi/docs/3.0.0-alpha.x/guides/deployment.md

     - **Type:** `HTTP`, **Protocol:** `TCP`, **Port Range** `80`, **Source:** `0.0.0.0/0, ::/0`
     - **Type:** `HTTPS`, **Protocol:** `TCP`, **Port Range** `443`, **Source:** `0.0.0.0/0, ::/0`
     - **Type:** `Custom TCP Rule`, **Protocol:** `TCP`, **Port Range** `1337`, **Source:** `0.0.0.0/0` **Description:** `Strapi for Testing Port`
       (These rules are basic configuration and security rules.
-You may want to tighten and limit these rules based on your own project and organization policies. **Note:** After setting up your Nginx rules and domain name with the proper aliases, you will need to delete the rule regarding port 1337 as this is for testing and setting up the project - **not for production**.)
+You may want to tighten and limit these rules based on your own project and organizational policies. **Note:** After setting up your Nginx rules and domain name with the proper aliases, you will need to delete the rule regarding port 1337 as this is for testing and setting up the project - **not for production**.)
 - Click the blue `Review and Launch` button.
 - Review the details, in the **Step 7: Review Instance Launch**, then click the blue `Launch` button.
 Now, you need to **select an existing key pair** or **create a new key pair**.
 To create a new key pair, do the following:
   - Select the dropdown option `Create a new key pair`.
   - Name your the key pair name, e.g. `ec2-strapi-key-pair`
   - **IMPORTANT** Download the **private key file** (.pem file).
-This file is needed so note where it was downloaded.
+This file is needed, so note where it was downloaded.
   - After downloading the file, click the blue `Launch Instances` button.

-Your instances are now running.
+Your instance is now running.
 Continue to the next steps.

 ### Install a PostgreSQL database on AWS RDS

 Amazon calls their database hosting services **RDS**.
 Multiple database options exist and are available.
-In this guide, **PostgreSQL** is used as the example, and the steps are similar for each of the other database that are supported by Strapi.
-(MySQL, MondoDB, PostgreSQL, MariaDB, SQLite).
-You will set-up an **RDS instance** to host your `postgresql` database. **NOTE:** RDS does **NOT** have a completely free evaluation tier.
+In this guide, **PostgreSQL** is used as the example, and the steps are similar for each of the other database that are supported by Strapi. (**MySQL**, **MondoDB**, **PostgreSQL**, **MariaDB**, **SQLite**).
+You will set-up an **RDS instance** to host your `postgresql` database.

+**NOTE:** **Amazon RDS** does **NOT** have a completely free evaluation tier.
+After finishing this guide, if you are only testing, please remember to [delete the database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_DeleteInstance.html).
+Otherwise, you will incur charges.

 1. Navigate to the `AWS RDS Service`.
 In the top menu, click on `Services` and do a search for `rds`, click on `RDS, Managed Relational Database Service`.
 2. In the top menu bar, select the region that is the same as the EC2 instance, e.g. `EU (Paris)` or `US East (N. Virgina)`.